Manuel Díaz Criado: Later life

 He spent the final part of his career as an active soldier in Jaén, initially at the front and later in the transfer and the custody of prisoners.
 In March 1940, he was appointed military commander of Andújar.
 In 1943, he was promoted to lieutenant-colonel and was awarded the cross of the Royal and Military Order of Saint Hermenegild.
 He died in Seville on 7 July 1947, survived by his wife, Julia (née Benitez Lago), and son.

 Legacy

 Later Francoist revisionist historians attempted to remove his contribution from memorials.
 Few photographs of him exist.
 In Seville, from July to November 1936, 8000 people were killed by Nationalists.
 Contemporaries who knew Diaz Criado estimated that he had overseen the deaths of 11,000 people.
-Antonio Bahamonde suggested the number as many as 20,000.
+Antonio Bahamonde suggested the number was as many as 20,000.